TritonDataCenter/rfd/rfd/0119/README.md

 destination subnet interacts more nicely with existing instances that have a primary NIC on the internet and are using its gateway as their default route.)

-There are two classes of fabric networks that can be attached to a network, and affect the routes that get created for it.
+There are two classes of fabric networks that can be attached to a network and affect the routes that get created for it.
 There are fabrics that are located on the same Virtual Layer 2 (VL2) network (same datacenter, same VNET identifier, and same VLAN identifier), and there are fabrics that are located